alistanis/goenc/README.md

 `Session` can be used to perform key exchanges and send secure messages over a "channel" (`io.ReadWriter`) It also natively performs key derivation, can handle key exchanges, and can prevent replay attaacks. // that is a joke

+###Note: Session has been temporarily removed in order to author a more secure version.

 ```go
 // Session represents a session that can be used to pass messages over a secure channel
 type Session struct {